 Mortgage-backed securities (MBS) are the starting point for all mortgage market pricing and the investment of choice for mortgage REITs

-When the Federal Reserve talks about buying mortgage-backed securities, it’s referring to the To-Be-Announced ( also know as the TBA) market.
+When the Federal Reserve talks about buying mortgage-backed securities, it’s referring to the To-Be-Announced (also know as the TBA) market.
 The TBA market allows loan originators to take individual loans and turn them into a homogeneous product that can be traded.
 TBAs settle once a month, and government mortgages (primarily FHA/VA loans) are put into Ginnie Mae securities.
 TBAs are broken out by coupon rate and settlement date.
-In the chart above, we’re looking at the Ginnie Mae 3.5% coupon for August.
+In the chart above, we’re looking at the Ginnie Mae 4% coupon for August.

 (Read more: Mortgage REITs get crushed as rates increase)

-Mortgage backed securities sold off particularly hard the week of July 4 as a stronger-than-expected jobs report fueled selling in a thin (low volume) market.
-Many participants had taken a 4-day weekend and it didn’t take much selling to push TBAs lower on little volume.
-Ben Bernanke’s Humphrey Hawkins testimony was relatively dovish, which took some of the pressure off the TBA market
+Mortgage-backed securities sold off particularly hard the week of July 4, as a stronger-than-expected jobs report fueled selling in a thin (low volume) market.
+Many participants had taken a four-day weekend, and it didn’t take much selling to push TBAs lower on little volume.
+Ben Bernanke’s Humphrey Hawkins testimony was relatively dovish (not very aggressive), which took some of the pressure off the TBA market.
+Last week, there was no market-moving economic data, so it seems like bonds have found a trading range of 2.48% to 2.58%.
+Ginnie Mae TBAs sold off as the ten-year bond yield hit the top of that trading range.

 Implications for mortgage REITs